 The Institute provides commissioned work for a range of external stakeholders.
-Recent examples include Ministry for Women, the Productivity Commission, United Nations Women, and MBIE
+Recent examples are provided below and include Ministry for Women, the Productivity Commission, United Nations Women, and MBIE (to name a few).

 Empirical evidence of the gender pay gap in New Zealand

 The size of the gender pay gap in NZ is approximately 12%, based on 2015 data.
 This is consistent with that found by Dixon (2003), indicating that the gender pay differential hasn’t narrowed in the last decade.
 We examine this gap with the Oaxaca Blinder decomposition method and find that just over 83% of the gap is unexplained; after controlling for differences in individual, household, occupation, industry and other job characteristics.
 We also test the robustness of the results with use of a matching approach and continue to find that the unexplained proportion dominates.
 Finally, we test the hypotheses of a glass ceiling and sticky floor and find evidence in favour of the former, with the proportion of the pay gap that is unexplained rising as we move up the wage distribution.

 Explaining ethnic disparities in bachelor's qualifications

 There are substantial ethnic gaps in higher education in NZ, despite more than a decade of considerable policy effort aimed at this concern.
 This study uses newly linked administrative data to examine the underachievement of Māori and Pasifika relative to Europeans.
 We follow a population cohort born between 1990 and 1994 from school through to young adulthood to assess the relative contributions of prior academic performance, socioeconomic status and parental education to these gaps.

 Scoping the costs of homelessness in New Zealand